 The NAIA registration process for current college students is very similar to the process for high school graduates.
 The differences are

-• College transfers should include all colleges that they’ve attended in their NAIA profile.
+• Transfers should list all colleges attended in their NAIA profile.

-• College transfers have to be on the short list in order to receive an eligibility decision.
+• Transfers generally need to be on an NAIA school’s short list to receive an eligibility decision.

 What if I’m an international student?